 Filter Your Air

 Make sure your HVAC air filters are clean and replace or clean them as necessary.
 Not only will new or cleaned air filters reduce the contaminants in your air, but they will improve the efficiency and performance of your HVAC system.
 Regular HVAC air filter replacement or cleaning is one of the benefits of having a maintenance agreement.
+Depending on how bad your indoor air quality is, you may also want to purchase a standalone air filter or purifier.
+Make sure it has a HEPA filter and it does not use ozone to clean your air.

 Dehumidify Your Air

 Too much moisture in the air can make it smell musty and encourage the growth of mold and mildew.
 And any condensation build-up inside your home or business can cause damage to wood or wallpaper.
+To find out more ways you can improve the air quality of your home or office with the help of maintenance agreements, contact the HVAC professionals at Smoak’s Comfort Control today.